thingsboard/thingsboard.github.io/google-iot-core-alternative/index.md

                 </div>
                 <div class="block" style="padding-top: 160px; ">
                     <div>
-                        <p>Google Cloud will shut down the IoT Core service in August 2023.
+                        <p>Google Cloud shut down the IoT Core service in August 2023.
 You might be wondering where and how to migrate.
                            ThingsBoard is an excellent alternative to Google IoT Cloud.
-                           Launched in 2016 as an open source project, ThingsBoard has grown to a mature platform with 1000+ customers worldwide.</p>
+                           Launched in 2016 as an open-source project, ThingsBoard has grown to a mature platform with 1000+ customers worldwide.</p>
                         <p>ThingsBoard, Inc. provides managed services, training, support, and software development services around the platform.
                            We may also host and manage a private platform instance in your existing Google Cloud infrastructure. </p>
                     </div>